Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Methods

-Following the above procedure, learning extension leads to the construction of operator $P_e^{D1}$.
+Following the above procedure, the learning of extension leads to the construction of operator $P_e^{D1}$.
 The operators $P_f^{D1}$ and $P_e^{D1}$ summarize all training data that activate the $D1$.
 However, these operators do not necessarily form a legitimate POVM.
 The fundamental property of POVM operators is that they form a complete set, therefore, we need to define the third operator $P_0^{D1} = I - P_f^{D1} - P_e^{D1}$ to fulfill this condition.
 Here $I$ is the identity operator.
-Operator $P_0^{D1}$ thus collects all features that correspond to EMG activities, which do not lead to activation of the $D1$.
-In the same way as described above, the learning procedure is to be repeated for the other two DOFs $D2$ and $D3$.
+Operator $P_0^{D1}$ thus collects all features that correspond to EMG activities, which do not lead to activation of the $D1$ DOF.

+\cor{In general, operators $P_f^{D1}$, $P_e^{D1}$ and $P_0^{D1}$ are not orthogonal, therefore it could happen that the operator $P_0^{D1}$ is negative (i.e. unphysical).
+Although in our simulations $P_0^{D1}$ was always positive, the negative value of this operator does not imply that further metamathematical simulations are impossible.
+As we noticed in the Introduction, we do not suggest using real physical systems, but applying mathematical formalism of quantum information processing.
+It is also important to note that the triple structure of the POVM set is the key feature of the quantum perceptron that allows detecting superpositions of different classes \cite{Siomau:13}, i.e. achieve simultaneous control.}

+Similarly to $D1$ DOF, the learning procedure is to be repeated for the other two DOFs: $D2$ and $D3$.
 As the result of the learning stage we have deduced nine operators that govern the three DOF according to the classification of the selected feature (mean absolute value in our case).
-The learning must be repeated for the other features the same way as discussed above.
+The learning may be repeated for the other features the same way as discussed above.